rccordell/f19tot/assignments/lab-reports.md

 ## Assignment Overview:

-+ A growing portfolio of documents, composed in [MultiMarkdown](http://fletcherpenney.net/multimarkdown/) and committed to a [Github Classroom repository](https://classroom.github.com/a/wiicl2x4)
++ + A growing portfolio of documents, composed in [MultiMarkdown](http://fletcherpenney.net/multimarkdown/) and committed to the `lab-report` folder of a [Github Classroom repository](https://classroom.github.com/a/SnpUFxYd)
 + Students work individually
-+ Entries due 1 week after the final session of a given lab
++ Reports due one week after the final session of a given lab
 + Some stellar entries will be posted as examples on the course website

 ## Details: